wandb/docs/docs/guides/launch/launch-queue-observability.md

 ![](/images/launch/launch_obs_queuedtime.png)

-This plot shows, for every time period, the amount of time in minutes that jobs were queued.
-For example, if there were 10 jobs queued in that period, waiting for an average of 30 minutes each, the plot would show 300 minutes.
+This plot shows, for every time period, the amount of time in seconds that jobs were queued.
+For example, if there were 10 jobs queued in that period, waiting for an average of 60 seconds each, the plot would show 600 seconds.

 This plot can be colored by the `Grouping` control in the left bar--which can be particularly helpful for identifying which users and jobs are feeling the pain of scarce queue capacity.